samruben96/SplitIt/TRAINING.md

 # Team Training Plan
 Below you will find each of our training plans.

-## {Member 1 Name}
+## {Sam Ruben}
-Explain your main role on the project here.
+I will be one of the main coders along with Ben Sack.
+We will be developing the overall functionaly and design of our idea

-- Training Item 1.
+- iOS App Development.
-  - What I will be doing and how long it will take.
+  - I will enroll in a training course for iOS app development.
+The course through Pluralsight should take about 10 hours.
-  - Where the training resource is.
+  - The traing course is on pluralsight

-- Training Item 2.
+- Web Development.
-  - What I will be doing and how long it will take.
+  - I already have some knowledge of web development, but i need to fresehn up.
+I will use codeacademy which has a 6 hour course.
-  - Where the training resource is.
+  - The traing will take place on codeacademy.com

-- Training Item N.
+- Data Management
-  - What I will be doing and how long it will take.
+  - I need to learn more about database management and SQL.
+Code academy has a course which takes about 7 hours.
-  - Where the training resource is.
+  - The training will take place on codeacademy.